pmem/rpma/tools/perf/BENCHMARKING.md

  - fio (supporting the librpma fio engine)
  - numactl
  - sshpass
+ - pciutils (for ddio.sh which may be invoked from rpmem_fio_bench.sh)

 *Note*: Currently only https://github.com/pmem/fio.git supports the librpma fio engine.